horsdal/event-sourcing-exercises/README.md

  ### Exercise 2: Basic UserAggregate

   1. Add a class called `UserAggregate` to `Domain`.
 Add name, password hash, and id properties to `UserAggregate`
-  1. Add two event type classes to 'Domain`: 'UserCreated` and `PasswordUpdated`.
+  1. Add two event type classes to `Domain`: `UserCreated` and `PasswordUpdated`.
 What data should be in each one?
 Add that as properties to each event.
   1. Add methods `public void Apply(UserCreated @event)` and `public void Apply(PasswordUpdated @event)`.
 These should do state changes to the `UserAggregate` that correspond to each event.
   1. Add a new test.
 The test should add a `UserCreated` event and a `PasswordUpdated` event to new `UserAggregate` stream.
 Adding to a stream is done like this: `session.Events.StartStream<UserAggregate>(event1, event2)`.
   1. Run the test and look in the database